 I have been holding onto these wine bottles for years.
 I think most of these came from my sister in law, who is more adventurous in her wine choices than I am.
 They make perfect (free!) candle holders, and the poison labels are the icing on the cake!

 I played with taking photos of the candles lit and unlit.
-The grayish scenes are with the candles unlit (which was Mack’s vote).
-Since it was such a gloomy day, and I pictured this as a nightime scene, I preferred the photos with the candles lit.
+The grayish scenes are with the candles unlit.
+Since it was such a gloomy day, it kind of worked out perfectly for unlit photos.
 However, I included some of both!
 Also- don’t worry, the candles are nowhere near as close to the hanging cobwebs and branches as they appear… or else everything would have been ablaze!

 Make sure to check out all of the other stops on the tour!
 There are some spooktacular Halloween blogger homes!